johnspackman/chrome-remote-multiplex/README.md

 instances that you create via the `new` command and make sure that you `close` them when they're no longer needed.

-While this is straightforward to do in ideal circumstances, in a complex server application it can become tricky to manage those instances, especially if you occasionally want to sneak in with a separate connection and keep the the instance open while you debug it.
+While this is straightforward to do in ideal circumstances, in a complex server application it can become tricky to manage those instances, especially if you want to recover gracefully from application crashes or occasionally want to sneak in with a separate connection and keep the the instance open while you debug it.

-[chrome-remote-multiplex](https://github.com/johnspackman/chrome-remote-multiplex) adds an automatic close function that tracks connections and when the last one has disconnected from an instance, the instance itself is closed down - this is garbage collection for your browser tabs.
+[chrome-remote-multiplex](https://github.com/johnspackman/chrome-remote-multiplex) adds an automatic close function that tracks connections and when the last one has disconnected from an instance, the instance itself is closed down.
+This means that even if your application crashes, the ab is cleaned up properly because the operating system will close the socket which will disconnect from the MultiplexServer and then cause the tab to be removed also - this is garbage collection for your browser tabs.

 To make a tab automatically close, use the new `/json/auto-close/{id}` API, for example: